Kirātārjunīya: The Cantos

 Arjuna, with the army of celestial maidens (apsaras) and musicians (Gandharvas) approaching.
 Kangra watercolour, Himachal Pradesh, c.
 1820.

-There are 18 Cantos in this great work.
+There are 18 cantos in this epic poem.
 The following canto-by-canto description of the work is from A. K. Warder.
 Bharavi's work begins with the word śrī (fortune), and the last verse of every canto contains the synonym Lakshmi.

 I. A spy of the exiled king Yudhishthira arrives and informs him of the activities of the Kauravas.
-Yudhiṣṭhira informs the other Pandavas, and his wife Draupadi attempts to incite him to declare war, upbraiding him for stupidly accepting the exile rather than breaking the agreement and declaring war to regain what is rightfully theirs.
+Yudhiṣṭhira informs the other Pandavas, and his wife Draupadi attempts to incite him to declare war, upbraiding him for passively accepting the exile rather than breaking the agreement and declaring war to regain what is rightfully theirs.

 II.
 Bhima supports Draupadi, pointing out that it would be shameful to receive their kingdom back as a gift instead of winning it in war, but Yudhiṣṭhira refuses, with a longer speech.
 Meanwhile, the sage Vyasa arrives.

 III.
 Vyasa points out that the enemy is stronger, and they must use their time taking actions that would help them win a war, if one were to occur at the end of their exile.
 He instructs Arjuna to practise ascetism (tapasya) and propitiate Indra to acquire divine weapons for the eventual war.
 Arjuna departs, after being reminded by Draupadi of the humiliation she has suffered.

 V. Arjuna is led by a yaksha to the Indrakila mountain, which is described in great detail.
 Arjuna begins his intense austerities, the severity of which causes disturbance among the gods.

 VI.
-Meanwhile, a celestial army of nymphs (apsaras) sets out from heaven, in order to eventually distract Arjuna.
+Meanwhile, a celestial army of nymphs (apsarass) sets out from heaven, in order to eventually distract Arjuna.

 VII.
 Description of their passage through the heavens.

 VIII.
 The nymphs enjoy themselves on the mountain.

 IX.
-Description of the night, with celebrations of drinking and lovemaking.
+Description of the night, with celebrations of drinking and sex.

-X. The nymphs attempt to distract Arjuna, accompanied by musicians and making the best features of all six seasons appear simultaneously.
+X. The nymphs attempt to distract Arjuna, accompanied by musicians (gandharvas) and making the best features of all six seasons appear simultaneously.
 However, they fail, as instead of Arjuna falling in love with them, they fall in love with Arjuna instead.

 XI.
 Finally, Indra arrives as a sage, praises Arjuna's asceticism, but criticises him for seeking victory and wealth instead of liberation — the goddess of Fortune is fickle and indiscriminate.
 Arjuna stands his ground, explaining his situation and pointing out that conciliation with evil people would lead one into doing wrong actions oneself.
 He gives a further long speech that forms the heart of the epic, on right conduct, self-respect, resoluteness, dignity, and wisdom.
 Pleased, Indra reveals himself to his son, and asks him to worship Shiva.

 XII.
 Arjuna begins severe austerities, and, on being implored by the other ascetics, Shiva takes the form of a kirata and arrives to meet Arjuna.

 XIII.
 Both Arjuna and the kirata shoot the boar.
 Arjuna goes to retrieve his arrow, and one of the kiratas quarrels with him.

 XIV-XVIII.
 Arjuna and Shiva fight.
 Arjuna fails and finally realizes whom he is facing, and surrenders to Shiva and wins his benediction.